© Crown copyright 2018

 - where the Secretary of State has designated a site because a large number of people bathe there

 - where the Environment Agency tests the water every year

 - that are listed in the Bathing Water Regulations

-Councils must provide information during the bathing season, which runs from 15 May to 30 September.
+You must provide information during the bathing season, which runs from 15 May to 30 September.

 If pollution could affect people swimming or paddling, you must display information on the nature of the problem and how long it’s expected to last.

-From 2015 there is a classification system for bathing waters.
+There’s a classification system for bathing waters.
 Bathing waters are classified as:

 - excellent - download the Adobe Illustrator image for excellent bathing water quality

 - good - download the Adobe Illustrator image for good bathing water quality

 - sufficient - download the Adobe Illustrator image for sufficient bathing water quality